KaiEkkrin/ThirteenIsh/README.md

 All environment variables from `my.docker.env` are automatically loaded into the dev container.

+To use Claude Code within the dev container:

+1. Run `claude setup-token` in a host shell.
+This will create an OAuth token.
+2. Add a row `CLAUDE_CODE_OAUTH_TOKEN="...token..."` to my.docker.env.
+3. Use "Reopen in Container" in VS Code.
+4. Within the container, run `npm install -g @anthropic-ai/claude-code`, install the Claude Code VS Code plugin (optional), and then run `claude` (as you'd expect); it should not require authentication.

 ## Setup

 I followed the instructions in [Discord.net -- Your First Bot](https://discordnet.dev/guides/getting_started/first-bot.html) and in [Discord.net -- Getting started with application commands](https://discordnet.dev/guides/int_basics/application-commands/intro.html).
 The bot will need to be added to servers with the following permissions: